total-typescript/total-typescript-book/src/050-the-weird-parts/workshop.md

 https://www.totaltypescript.com/the-empty-object-type-in-typescript

-### 151 - Truly Empty Object

-See if you can make it so that `acceptOnlyEmptyObject` can only receive an empty object as its input.

-Remember the use of `never`.

 ### 152 - Excess Properties Warnings

 Inside our `options` object, we're specifying a `search` property.
 We then pass it to `myFetch`, which doesn't accept a `search` property (on the `FetchOptions` interface).